Labor of Love 2020

 Saturday, May 9, 2020

-Olivia and Sara’s mother, Ewa, was diagnosed with brain cancer at the end of December 2016 after previously being told she only had a case of pneumonia.
-Ewa died three weeks later.
+Olivia and Sara’s mother, Ewa, was diagnosed with cancer at the end of November 2016 after previously being misdiagnosed with a stomach ulcer and a case of pneumonia.
+Ewa died two months later.
 As an immigrant who left her family and friends behind in Poland to create a better life, she had no one in the United States to care for the girls in her absence.
-Sara, the younger of the two girls, danced at Studio 22 with Cindy and John’s daughter.

-Incredibly, at age 18, Olivia approached Cindy and John to share she had saved $10,000, purchased private health insurance for herself and Sara (at the cost of one-third of her monthly income), was working full-time as an office manager in a family-owned business, going to school full-time, maintaining an “A” average and was ready to make the transition from sister to parent.
+Incredibly, at age 18, Olivia had saved $10,000, purchased private health insurance for herself and Sara (at the cost of one-third of her monthly income), was working full-time as an office manager in a family-owned business, going to school full-time, maintaining an “A” average and was ready to make the transition from sister to parent.
 Olivia made it clear she was serious about raising her sister by saving every penny.
-Cindy and John asked themselves how they could make this work.
+A fellow Studio 22 family stepped up to help make the girls' dream become a reality.

 Enter the Godparents.
-Since the passing of Ewa, Cindy had regularly reached out to a network of dance moms and friends in the community to help cover the girls’ basic needs.
-In response to Olivia’s request to shift from sister to parent, Cindy enlisted fellow dance moms to help recruit other community members to secure housing and cover additional expenses.
+Since the passing of Ewa, the network of dance families and friends in the community helped cover the girls’ basic needs.
+In response to Olivia’s request to shift from sister to parent, dance families helped recruit other community members to secure housing and cover additional expenses.
 What is now affectionately referred to as “Sara and Olivia’s Fairy Godparent Club” began to take shape.
 Providing everything from dental care to legal help to food, “Sara and Olivia’s Fairy Godparent Club” has made a tremendous impact to the lives of Sara and Olivia.

 While the Fairy Godparent Club is a small and determined group, their magic wands only hold so much power and will not last forever.
 They need more Godparents in the community to help keep the sisters together.
 It is the intention and prayer of the Fairy Godparent Club that the Labor of Love community continue to create the magic these girls need.

 All Labor of Love proceeds will be held by the organizers, as nominee, and distributed to a trust to be created for Olivia and Sara.
 The trust will be administered by a corporate trustee and the trust monies will be used to address expenses for housing, education and the girls’ basic needs.
-Cindy has worked tirelessly to “pay it forward” in honor of all of the people that helped her.
 With your help, Sara and Olivia will one day be in a position to continue the tradition of “paying it forward” and impact even more people in need.

 Together, we can Make Magic Happen to keep the two sisters in our community.
 We need community supporters to sponsor the event, donate to the silent and live auctions and raffle, display a Make Magic Happen poster in their business, purchase a yard sign and spread the word about PRNC Labor of Love.
 Finally, you can donate via GoFundMe and purchase a table at the Labor of Love event (tickets on sale 3/9/20).